 Ávila owes its existence to two things: war and religion.

-War because the interminable conflict between the Christians of the north and the Moorish invaders resulted in the astonishing walls ringing the old city that we see today.
+War because the interminable conflict between the Christians of the north and the Moors from the south resulted in the astonishing walls ringing the old city that we see today.

 Religion, because Santa Teresa was from Ávila.
 To say she left her mark on the city is an understatement.
 More of her later…

 But first, the walls, Ávila’s glory.
 They’re a UNESCO World Heritage site and simply unique, stretching for 2.5 kilometres in an unbroken circle around the medieval town.

 They’re so perfectly preserved, they look like the kind of battlements you’d see in a Hans Christian Andersen fairy tale.
 You half expect to encounter El Cid (or at least Charlton Heston as El Cid) cantering by on a white horse.

 The bald statistics: the walls are 12 metres high, three metres wide and contain 87 watchtowers.